The first time you see your puppy eating poop, you're shocked and disgusted; his cuteness factor drops through the floor!

 From: Royston, Herts

-Hi, My American cocker spaniel is 15 months old and loves to eat poo - it doesn't matter whose it is!
+Hi, My American cocker spaniel is 15 months old and loves to eat poo; it doesn't matter whose it is - he's not fussy!
 If we take him for a walk, we usually let him off the lead, and if he finds a bit of poo, he'll eat it!
-He'll eat his own too!

 I also have another American cocker, but he doesn't do it, thankfully!

-I have read all the reasons you give, and I still can't figure out why he does it.
+I have read your reasons, and I still can't figure out why he does it.

 He's not bored.
 I feed him pedigree tinned dog food, he is wormed regularly, and I clean up after him as soon as he has done his business in the garden.